 The Land Before Time II: The Great Valley AdventureThese songs are written by The Roaches.

-- "Peaceful Valley" is jubilant, catchy, and free spirited, with the refrain 'What a beautiful feeling, we've finally found a peaceful valley, and everybody's having a good time now!'
+- "Peaceful Valley" is a jubilant, catchy, and free spirited song, with the refrain 'What a beautiful feeling, we've finally found, a peaceful valley and everybody's having a good time now!'

-- "One of Us Now" is fast-paced and catchy, sung as the gang accepts baby Chomper into their little 'family'.
+- "One of Us Now" (no relation to the Lion King 2 song that has a similar name) is a fast-paced and catchy song, sung as the gang accepts baby Chomper into their little 'family'.

 The Land Before Time III: The Time of the Great GivingHere, Michelle Brourman and Amanda Mcbroom make their first contribution.